mgreiler/se-unlocked/Transcripts/EP_24_Kent_C_Dodds.md

 So why should they, I would, I should change, right?
 Because this doesn't make sense.
 So it's really cool that the tools can already do that a little bit more.
 I know it'd be running a little bit out of time, so I don't know.
 I have so many things to talk with you.
-I want to talk about Marx.
+I want to talk about mocks.

 **Kent:** [00:51:24] Ah.